evansbenj/Reduced-Representation-Workshop/De-multiplexing.md

 The first part (`./RADpools`) directs the computer to run the program RADpools.
 The `-i` flag specifies where the data are.
 The `-d` flag specifies where the barcode file is that we made eariler.
 The `-o` flag directs RADpools to output the trimmed data in fastq format.
 This will take a little while to run so let's get it started now and then move on to the next step.

+## OK, now we are ready to move on to mapping reads to a reference genome.
+Please click [here](https://github.com/evansbenj/Reduced-Representation-Workshop/blob/master/Mapping_reads_to_a_reference_genome.md).